TaniMasanori/AdvancedML_FinalProject/README.md

 ### Citation

-If you use GuitarSet for academic purposes, please cite the following publication:

 ```
 Q. Xi, R. Bittner, J. Pauwels, X. Ye, and J. P. Bello, "Guitarset: A Dataset for Guitar Transcription",
 in 19th International Society for Music Information Retrieval Conference, Paris, France, Sept.
 2018.